 Jesus also teaches us about the great rewards in the sermon on the mount (the beatitudes) in Matthew 5:1-12.
 This tells us the various rewards we get in keeping our beautiful attitudes towards serving God.

-Takeaway: Building a sustainable business needs rules and regulations to guide your team in doing what is expected of them.
+Takeaway: Rules and regulations are necessary to build a sustainable business.
+Your team need them as a guide to know what is expected of them.
 You can learn from God who set out written rules and regulations to the Israelites for them to inherit the promised land.